 Background with Other Development Languages

-When it comes to determining your seniority, it is not only the experience you gain in a Salesforce Developer role, but also the previous experience you bring to the table as a developer.
+When it comes to determining your seniority, it is not only the experience you gain in a Salesforce Developer role, but also the previous experience as a developer you bring to the table.

 Salesforce Developer certifications are another factor that have the potential to influence your salary.
 We found something common with our other Salary Guides: the experience vs. certifications debate.